vitiral/wake/experiment/purpose.md

 A reference to a path in a pkg or module.

 Args:
-- `id`: the pkgId or moduleId to reference.
+- `id`: the pkgVer or moduleId to reference.
 - `path`: the path to the file to reference.

 Returns: `pref` object.